 Imaginative play does not have to be toy free.
 But by the same token, you don’t have to stock your play room with authentic child-approved toys.
 If you’ve been given hand-me-down toys that work well, there’s no need to replace them with “better” wooden toys.
 That’s just wasteful.

 We’re all for repurposing — and if we have a plastic hand-me-down toy, sure, I’ll consider keeping it around.
 But I want the toys we have to contribute to my boys’ creative play.
-I don’t want them to be unable to cure boredom on their own.
-I want them to be problem solvers, creative thinkers, to come up with solutions that might be out of the box.

 And giving them the opportunity to repurpose old toys, or old electronics, into something new and exciting is one of those perfect opportunities.
 It’s a chance for creativity and imagination to blossom.